syeo66/go-shufflify/README.md

-# Go-Shufflify
+# Go Shufflify

-Go-Shufflify is a web application that integrates with the Spotify API to provide a personalized music queue.
+"Go Shufflify" is a web application that integrates with the Spotify API to provide a personalized music queue.

 ## Features